EPSS C179/279 - Search for Extraterrestrial Intelligence: Theory and Applications

 History

 A SETI reading group was held in Summer 2014.
 A pilot course was taught in Spring 2015.
 The course in its present form was approved by UCLA in May 2015.
-The first seven offerings of the course were taught annually in Spring 2016 through Spring 2022.
+The first eight offerings of the course were taught annually in Spring 2016 through Spring 2023.
 The course is tightly connected to SETI efforts at UCLA.
 To our knowledge, the UCLA SETI course is the first full-length university SETI course in existence.